Access4all/a11y-checklist/en/wcag/2.4.6-headings-and-labels/headings-and-labels/README.md

 created_at: "2024-03-15 13:58:51"
 ---

-# Checkpoint: Headings and labels
+# ✅ Headings and labels

 ## Description